-Studies show that regular exercise promotes a healthy sleep schedule and helps regulate your circadian rhythm.
+Studies show that regular exercise promotes a healthy sleep schedule and helps regulate your circadian clock.
 Research also shows that poor sleep can contribute to lower physical activity levels as well, which can create an unhealthy cycle.

 Break out of that cycle by ensuring you have plenty of activity in your day.
 The same study showed that “morning people” are more physically active during the day.
 Using that logic, regular morning workouts should help you lead more active days and sleep better at night!

 Tip: Regular morning workouts will lead to more active days and better sleep.